 Mr.Ramamritham, the famous and dreaded maths teacher in the primary section took my test to see if I was eligible for his knuckle raps!
 (Old timers who remember him will remember the latter too!)
 He pleaded with my mother and uncle to get me admitted to the second standard, since he didn’t think too highly of my home ‘education’.
 But my mother was adamant that I would sit in the third, since I was already old enough to be in that class.

 He finally agreed after seeing my proficiency in the languages and the marks I got in the ‘entrance test’ he set me, even though he was very very unhappy with my math, which I had barely managed to pass.
+I think he had seen my brother teaching me the answers!
 I went through the two years of primary school, somehow managing to scrape through math, always wondering how some regulars survived his knuckle-raps on their heads.
-He usually did not subject girls to physical punishment but made us write an entire lesson of social studies or some other subject FOUR TIMES!
+He usually did not subject girls to physical punishment, except give a resounding ‘kuttu’ (knuckle hit on the head) but when he came to me he refrained even from that.
+You see, my uncle had warned him that I was a weakling and any physical punishment could be bad for my health!
+He made us write an entire lesson of social studies or some other subject FOUR TIMES!
 He never realised that it only served to improve my handwriting but never taught me addition and subtraction!

 And so I went through the successive classes, always scoring well in the languages, social sciences and even science, not to speak of drawing, but barely managing to scrape through the dreaded math.